TTStudio-of-TTPeter/ThreadKiller/README.md

 If you want to use commercially, sell only modified versions with at least 30% difference or contact through project's email to buy a MIT license.
 Otherwise, you should redistribute them for free.
 ```

+But you can **buy a MIT License** for **1 CNY** per month!
+And in `MIT Licensed List` of this Project there will be your name of yourself or your business for validation.
+(Entity Name)

 (There is a LICENSE file for details.)

 This project also use another project as part of it.
 For license please refer to:
 https://github.com/LiuJiewenTT/BlackCurtain/blob/main/LICENSE

+## Why I create this MIT-like customized license

+I know it's just a small project.
+But I don't want to see if there is anyone sell my codes for benefits of their own.
+And I don't want to see anyone copy my codes and change a little bit then declares that his work base on it.
+So I add a limit of 30% difference.
+Within that percent, You should not sell them but distribute them for free.
+For other commercial use, such a low subscribing price is a support for developers' work and this won't become a burden for businesses.

+I know there are some protocols require declaration of changes.
+But I just thought that would be to a complicated work sometimes.
+So in this customized MIT license, only percentage of difference is considered.
+The percentage could be customized by developers for actual circumstances.

+To unlock the limit, pay a small amount and developers are supposed to return you a said new license.
+In this project, the new license will be true MIT license.

+This license type is my effort to balance dream and survival in free software field.
+(Free software refers to open-sourced software.)

+If you like my work, please tell it to people around you or use it for your own projects.
+Thanks!